 If you want to draw in the prospective customers who are searching from their phones, you need to have a compelling and quick mobile site.
 Always test pages on desktop and multiple mobile devices to make sure everything looks clean and attractive.

-Remember to download the free checklist below containing a one-page, distilled version of this post!
+Remember to download the free checklist below for a one-page, distilled version of this post.
+Now get optimizing!